The Ancient Sumer – The Cradle Of Civilization

 Gods and Kings: Exploring the Pantheon and Rulers of Ancient Sumer

-When I reflect on the ancient Sumer, the interplay between the divine and the regal is impossible to ignore.
+When I reflect on ancient Sumer, the interplay between the divine and the regal is impossible to ignore.
 Sumerians didn’t just build cities; they wove their society with threads of spirituality that bound their kings to the gods they worshipped.

 The everyday life of Sumerians was steeped in religious practice.
 From the farmers in the fields praying for Enlil’s blessing on their crops to the artisans seeking wisdom from Nabu, God of Literature, spirituality was the core around which daily life orbited.
 This conflation of the sacred and the mundane would echo through time and profoundly impact future generations.